 To play Destiny 2, BattlEye will automatically install when Destiny 2 receives an update and will be active on a player's computer when Destiny 2 is running.
 Players must allow BattlEye to be installed if they want to play Destiny 2.

 If BattlEye is denied to install, Destiny 2 will be unable to launch.
-If players uninstall BattlEye or try to launch Destiny 2 from its installation folder instead of Steam's launcher, they will receive the PLUOT error code when signing in.
+If players uninstall BattlEye or try to launch Destiny 2 from its installation folder instead of from Steam, Microsoft PC, or Epic Game Store's launcher, they will receive the PLUOT error code when signing in.

 Code of Conduct Violations